HendrikPetertje/rails-with-webpack/README.md

 And with that you're done.
 Execute `bin/wrails` to start hacking!

+PS: Check the last lines of my `.gitignore` to learn how to deal with all these new files. you probably don't want to commit your build output or pointer.txt.

 ## Install and use this project instead

 execute the following commands (assuming you have ruby & yarn installed on your computer)